scellecs/morpeh/README.md

 **IntHashMap & LongHashMap**

 Identical to Dictionary<int, T> and Dictionary<long, T> respectively, but only supports positive range of keys.
 Significantly outperforms the dictionary in terms of performance.
 Allows getting elements by ref.
+Use combination of ``foreach`` and ``GetValueByIndex/GetValueRefByIndex`` to iterate over the map.

 **IntHashSet**